OJWatson/trace/docs/model/02_description.md

 $$

 where $\phi_H$ and $\phi_D$ are overdispersion parameters.
 This extension is described in Section 1.5.

+**Implementation Note**: The current TRACE implementation uses overdispersed likelihoods by default via a Gamma-Poisson mixture (NumPyro's `GammaPoisson`), which corresponds to a Negative Binomial model and reduces to a Poisson model as overdispersion goes to zero.

 ### 1.2 Hospital Injury Model